COVID-19 CAPS Update

 - Connect with CAPS on social media!
-Follow @caps_gmu on Twitter and Instagram to stay up-to-date with our latest events.
+Follow @caps_gmu on Twitter and Instagram to stay up-to-date while classes are operating online.

-- How to #TalkAboutIt – Read our tips for responding to a friend in a crisis situation.
+- Read our tips for responding to a friend in a crisis situation at our How to #TalkAboutIt page.

-- Podcasts and Videos – Check out our newest Podcasts and Videos!
-Learn more from our very own CAPS Counselors on various topics related to well-being, mental health and more!
+- Check out our newest Podcasts and Videos!
+Learn about a variety of topics related to well-being, mental health and more!

-- Introducing Therapist Assisted Online (TAO) to the Mason community!
-This is an interactive, web-based program that provides educational interventions and support for a variety of common mental health concerns.
+- Connect to online support through Therapy Assistance Online, an interactive, web-based program that provides educational interventions and support for a variety of common mental health concerns.

 Pledge of Support